Stoyan Nenov / Reuters

 "They left the kid because they have no money at all," the family matriarch who has about 50 grandchildren and great-grandchildren, said.
 "When the mother saw the child on TV, she went to the neighbors and told them, 'I was a fool to leave the kid there'.'"

 Speaking at her mud-floored dwelling, Kasimova added: "If she doesn't take her home, then I will go there and I will take her home because I'm her great-grandmother."

 Ivan Yanev / EPA

-Some of Sasha Ruseva's children pose for photographers on Friday.
-Their great-grandmother strongly believes Maria is their sister.
+Some of Sasha and Atanas Ruseva's children pose for photographers on Friday.
+Officials are investigating whether they are Maria's brothers and sisters.

 Ruseva herself told Bulgarian TV on Thursday that she had once left a baby behind in Greece after working there.

 "I didn't take any money," Ruseva said.
 "I just didn't have enough money to feed her.
 I intended to go back and take my child home, but meanwhile I gave birth to two more kids, so I was not able to go.”

 Bulgarian police later questioned Ruseva and her husband whose DNA was later shown to match with samples taken by the Greek police from the little girl.